kagiko/vaultwarden-wiki/Running-with-systemd-docker.md

 To verify that your environment variables are set correctly, check the output of `systemctl show bitwarden.service` for an `Environment` line.

 It's also possible to store environment variables in a separate file using the `EnvironmentFile` directive in the unit file.
+In this case remember to set the `--env` option in the docker commandline as shown above, otherwise the environment file will not be processed.

 Systemd can source a file of the form: